 \subsubsection{External evaluation}

-Results for external evaluation is shown in Table~\ref{tab:external_dataset_perform}.
-Without training with the two datasets, our method performances the best for both of them, revealing its great generalization.
-Even for HMC\_QU, where low quality images exists and annotations are noisy, our method still deliver a Dice score of 73.94\%.
+Results for external evaluation are shown in Table~\ref{tab:external_dataset_perform}.
+Without training with the two datasets, our method performs the best for both of them, revealing its great generalization.
+Even for HMC\_QU, where low quality images exist and annotations are noisy, our method still delivers a Dice score of 73.94\%.
 These observations demonstrate the great potential of EchoONE for images of real clinical practice.